 "Anyone who plays for Italy could also play for Brazil.
 I say this with certainty because [Italy's squad] is also very strong."

-Scolari is also being urged to recall another ageing star, Kaka, who has shined since returning to AC Milan from Real Madrid this summer.
+Scolari is also being urged to recall another ageing star, Kaka, who appears to be on the cusp of rediscovering his very best form after returning to AC Milan from Real Madrid this summer.

 "I'm happy that he decided to go back," the 64-year-old trainer revealed.
 "He has done the right thing and I could recall him because he can return to the top."

-Meanwhile, Scolari hinted that he could end up in Serie A when he parts company with Brazil next year, 12 years after he very nearly agreed to take charge of the Azzurri.
+Meanwhile, Scolari admitted that he could end up in Serie A when he parts company with Brazil in 2014, 12 years after he very nearly agreed to take charge of the Azzurri.

-"Maybe on day I will coach in Italy," he mused.
-"Now we must play the World Cup then, in the summer, my contract will finish and then we will see.
+"Maybe one day I will coach in Italy," he mused.
+"Now we must play the World Cup, then in the summer my contract will finish and then we will see.